What to Wear to Your Medical School Interview

 First impressions are important, which is why it's important to take the time to think about your attire, grooming, smile, and handshake

 The Aspiring Physician: Professional and with Meticulous Attention to Detail

 The message that you want to convey during your interview is that of a future physician.
 In other words, you want to appear professional, neat, and detail-oriented.

-What to Wear: Professional Business Attire in Which You Feel Comfortable
+What to Wear in Your Medical School Interview: Professional Business Attire in Which You Feel Comfortable

 Since attire is such an important component of first impressions, you want to take the time to get this right.